Nordale Road / Peede Road project location

 The project team is currently working on preliminary design concepts and environmental documentation.
 Currently there are no ROW impacts anticipated for this project.
-We expect this roundabout will be constructed in 2028.
+Construction is anticipated to begin in 2028, depending on funding.

 Nordale Road serves as the only connection across the Chena River from Badger Road to Chena Hot Springs Road.
 Peede Road, meanwhile, is a commonly used short cut from Badger Road to Nordale Road and the two-way stop controlled intersection of Peede Road and Nordale Road has accumulated a history of vehicle crashes.
 The purpose of this project is to improve safety and reduce crashes at this intersection.
-The decision to move forward with the design of a roundabout at this location was based on the documented safety benefits of roundabouts.
-This project is federally funded through our Highway Safety Improvement Program (HSIP).
+The project team will develop preliminary concepts for the intersection, in preparation of a Design Study Report (approximately 35% design effort).

 Fewer opportunities for crashes: In a traditional four-way intersection, there are more points where vehicle paths conflict with each other.
 For example, a vehicle turning left could be in conflict with on-coming traffic.
 In a roundabout, there are fewer opportunities for conflict because vehicles are flowing in the same direction around the roundabout.